Renew

 Overview

-I teamed up with a friend to design Renew, an app that encourages consumers to be mindful of their environmental impact and encourage recycling, to compete in the Target x Adobe Creative Jam.
+I teamed up with a friend to design Renew, an app that motivates eco-friendly behavior through rewards and community engagement.
 During the course of the week-long design sprint, we conducted qualitative user research and completed the final prototype in four days.
 Renew earned an Honorable Mention out of 130 internationally competing teams.

 Timeline